throughput-ec/ThesisIsCode/tips/tipsandtricks.md

 A much better way to do it is to use something like [GitHub Actions](https://github.com/features/actions).
 The Actions happen when you do things with your repositories.
 If you go to the `.github/workflows` folder of this repository you'll see a file called `main.yaml`.
 It tells GitHub to run a script each time someone pushes to this repository.
 Pretty cool!

+The `main.yaml` file here, and the actions were modified from the great [`ghactions` package](https://github.com/maxheld83/ghactions).
+Depending on what your repository aims to do, and what you're expecting as a result (does it just need to run, like a `shiny` app, does it need to output something specific?) you can look into GitHub Actions further.

 # Docker

+SJG - Make sure you do something here before you play Mario Kart 8.

 # Secrets (shhh!)